Rio de Janeiro is an amazing city, and absolutely one of the top travel destinations in the entire world when you want to Travel for Food.

 ‘Pão com Linguića,’ means “Bread with [Wonderfully Smoky] Sausage”

-As soon as the smoky sausage aroma hits my nose, I am drawn in like a tractor beam.
+As soon as the smoky sausage aroma hits my nose, there’s no turning back.
 You can’t possibly visit this street corner and not buy one (or four)!

 Location: Google Maps (link)